Lazychain/celestia_workshop/docs/stories/0002-nft-stake-unlock.md

     When I call the unlockNFT function with my NFT's tokenId Then an error is thrown with the message "InsuficientFundsSent"

-  Scenario: Unlock NFT with invalid staking period
+  Scenario: Unlock NFT with invalid Time
     Given I am a user with an NFT that is staked
     And the staking period is not valid
-    When I call the unlockNFT function with my NFT's tokenId Then an error is thrown with the message "InvalidPeriod"
+    When I call the unlockNFT function with my NFT's tokenId Then an error is thrown with the message "NFTPeriodNotReady"
 ```

 ### Acceptance Criteria